 You can create your own code snippets and add them to the library.
-To create a code snippet, select your desired code in the editor, then control-click and select Create Snippet, or simply drag and drop the selected code to the Code Snippet pane.
+To create a code snippet, select your desired code in the editor, then right-click and select Create Snippet.

-Alternatively, click () in the Code Snippet pane.
+Alternatively, click in the Code Snippet pane.
 If you use this method, you must manually enter the code in the New Snippet window; code selected in the editor is not automatically added to the Code box.